stencila/stencila/docs/tutorials/writing-an-assistant/assistants/familiar.md

 :::

 Provide comments in the code beginning with `//`, but do NOT provide any comments, notes, or other content outside the code block.

+{% if context.paragraphs %}
+# Preceding paragraph

+The paragraph immediately before the diagram you are to write follows.
+Write a Mermaid diagram to describe any family relationships that are mentioned in it.

+{{ context.paragraphs[-1] | to_markdown }}

+{% endif %}